thehyve/transmartApp-doc/source/browse.rst

 Program Explorer changes along with it.

 .. note::
-	 Administrators only: For information on creating and editing the objects in the Program Explorer, see :ref:`browse-tool-administration-label`.
+	 Administrators only: For information on creating and editing the objects in the Program Explorer, see :ref:`browse-tool-administration-label`

 The following illustration shows the hierarchy of objects in the Program Explorer tree.
 Note that each node in the tree is associated with an